lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 a `count` state variable with the same type and initial value.
 These are referenced in the reaction with the syntax `self->stride` and `self->count` respectively.

+**The self Struct:**
+The code generator synthesizes a struct type in C for each reactor class and a constructor that creates an instance of this struct.
+By convention, these instances are called `self` and are visible within each reactor body.
+The `self` struct contains the parameters, state variables, and values associated with actions and ports of the reactor.
+Parameters and state variables are accessed directly on the `self` struct, whereas ports and actions are directly in scope by name, as we will see below.
+Let's begin with parameters.

 It may be tempting to declare state variables in the $preamble$, as follows:

 ```lf-c